 Upcoming Ethics Training Opportunities

-On-Demand Ethics Webinar This webinar is available through October 2017.
+Ethics for Local Elected Officials Live and On-Demand Webinars Live offering is Wednesday, May 23, 2018, at 10 a.m.
+On-demand webinar will then be available June through October 2018.
 The $150 registration grants access to the training for the registrant and all other members of his/her Board of Commissioners.

 Elections are over, TV ads are back to normal, and mail boxes are no longer full of campaign flyers.
 Among the duties required of newly elected and reelected local government officials is that they participate in mandatory ethics training.
 Additional Info...